cwru-davinci/cwru_davinci_moveit/cwru_davinci_moveit_planners/cwru_davinci_dual_arm_manipulation_planner/README.md

+**Version of the Code for Needle Regrasping When Obstacle Presents**

 The package is for daVinci to do dual arm manipulation.
 More specifically it is now for needle handoff project.

 This dual arm manipulation planner is implemented by [**RRT-CONNECT**](https://www.cs.cmu.edu/afs/cs/academic/class/15494-s14/readings/kuffner_icra2000.pdf).
 The RRT-CONNECT code base is from [**OMPL**](https://ompl.kavrakilab.org/).
 Robot description, collision check, and kinematics are done by using [**MoveIt**](https://moveit.ros.org/).